Harmeetrai/portfolio/README.md

-Here's a section for your personal portfolio's README, which is built using Astro and TailwindCSS:

----

 # Personal Portfolio

 This is my personal portfolio website, showcasing my projects, skills, and experience.
 The website is built using Astro and styled with TailwindCSS for a modern and responsive design.